awan1/dotfiler/macos-terminal-setup.md

 - Follow remaining instructions in `new-terminal-setup.md`, using `brew` instead of `apt-get` as necessary

-- When installing `powerline-status`, following the instructions about the error of "externally managed environment", do `brew install pipx` then use `pipx` to install powerline?
+- When installing `powerline-status`, need to ignore instructions about "externally managed environment" and do this:

+      pip3 install --break-system-packages --user powerline-status

 - Needed to adjust `.tmux.conf` to point to correct path of zsh on MacOS